deepakn08/Deep-Research-Agent/README.md

 ### 🔗 Agentic System Architecture:

 1. **Query Input**
-   The user enters a question via the Streamlit UI.
+   The user enters a question.

 2. **Web Crawling Agent (Node 1)**
    - Uses the **Tavily API** to perform a deep web search.
-   - Each URL is scraped using **BeautifulSoup**, extracting text data.
+   - From Each URL we extract the content in it.
    - A list of document snippets is returned as `docs`.

 3. **Answer Drafting Agent (Node 2)**